Japan–United States relations: Early American contacts

-Pre–World War II period

-Commodore Perry opens Japan
+The Perry Expedition (Japanese: 黒船来航, kurofune raikō, "Arrival of the Black Ships") lasted from 1853 to 1854.
+It was a significant diplomatic and military undertaking of the United States Navy towards the Tokugawa Shogunate in Japan.
+The expedition involved two separate voyages by American warships with objectives such as exploration, surveying, and establishing diplomatic relations and trade agreements with countries in the region.
+The primary aim of the mission was to establish contact with the Japanese government and open up Japanese ports to American trade, which was a top priority.
+Under the command of Commodore Matthew Calbraith Perry, who received orders from President Millard Fillmore, the expedition aimed to end Japan's 220-year-old policy of isolation by utilizing gunboat diplomacy if necessary.
+As a result, the Perry Expedition played a crucial role in establishing diplomatic relations between Japan and the western Great Powers, leading to the collapse of the Tokugawa shogunate and the restoration of the Emperor in the Meiji Restoration of 1868.
+Furthermore, Japan's growing trade relationships with the world after the expedition resulted in the rise of Japonisme, a cultural trend where Japanese culture influenced art in Europe and America.

 In 1852, American Commodore Matthew C. Perry embarked from Norfolk, Virginia, for Japan, in command of a squadron tasked with negotiating a trade treaty with Japan.
 Aboard a black-hulled steam frigate, he ported Mississippi, Plymouth, Saratoga, and Susquehanna at Uraga Harbor near Edo (present-day Tokyo) on July 8, 1853, and he was met by representatives of the Tokugawa Shogunate.
 They told him to proceed to Nagasaki, where the sakoku laws allowed limited trade by the Dutch.
-Perry refused to leave, and he demanded permission to present a letter from President Millard Fillmore, threatening force if he was denied.
+Perry refused to leave, and he demanded permission to present a letter from President Fillmore, threatening force if he was denied.
 Japan had shunned modern technology for centuries, and the Japanese military would not be able to resist Perry's ships; these "Black Ships" would later become a symbol of threatening Western technology in Japan.
 The Dutch behind the scenes smoothed the American treaty process with the Tokugawa shogunate.
 Perry returned in March 1854 with twice as many ships, finding that the delegates had prepared a treaty embodying virtually all the demands in Fillmore's letter; Perry signed the U.S.-Japan Treaty of Peace and Amity on March 31, 1854, and returned home a hero.

 Perry had a missionary vision to bring an American presence to Japan.
 His goal was to open commerce and more profoundly to introduce Western morals and values.
 The treaty gave priority to American interests over Japan's.
 Perry's forceful opening of Japan was used before 1945 to rouse Japanese resentment against the United States and the West; an unintended consequence was to facilitate Japanese militarism.